Sass tutorial for beginners

 Mixins

 Mixins in SASS allow you to define reusable chunks of CSS that you can include throughout your stylesheet.
-This is especially helpful for repetitive styles like vendor prefixes, button styles, or responsive breakpoints.
-You can also pass arguments to mixins, making them even more flexible.

 @mixin rounded-corners {